The Boxcar Children: Main characters

-Benjamin "Benny" Alden: is the youngest child at 6 years old (5 in the original 1924 edition).
-He celebrates his seventh birthday in Surprise Island and continues to age throughout the original series, until he is old enough for a department store job in the last original book, "Benny Uncovers a Mystery."
+Benjamin "Benny" Alden is the youngest child at 6 years old (5 in the original 1924 edition).
+He celebrates his seventh birthday in Surprise Island and continues to age throughout the original series, until he is old enough for a department store job in the last original book, Benny Uncovers a Mystery.
 Benny is known for his love of all food and the cracked pink cup he found in the dump.
-His endearingly childish qualities and comments make him a favorite among young readers.
-He is very enthusiastic.
-He loves Watch dearly and Benny was the one who named Watch.
+His endearingly childish qualities and comments along with his enthusiasm make him a favorite among young readers.
+Benny loves Watch dearly and was also the one who named Watch.

-Watch: is the dog of the Boxcar children.
+Watch is the dog of the Boxcar children.
 He acted as a "watchdog" when they lived in the boxcar and protected them.
 Watch was originally owned by a wealthy lady but ran away and was adopted by the Alden children.
-The lady was so charmed by the children that she permitted them to keep him.
+The lady was so charmed by the children that she let them keep him.
 Watch is a Wire Fox Terrier (an Airedale in the 1924 edition), and the children found him while Henry was away at work.
-He had a thorn in his paw, and Jessie removed it.
-Because of this, he became known as her dog.
-In subsequent books, Watch's bed is in Jessie's bedroom.
+Watch had a thorn in his paw, and Jessie removed it.
+Because of this, Watch became known as her dog.
+In subsequent books, his bed is in Jessie's bedroom.

-James Henry Alden: is the wealthy and kind grandfather of the Alden children, allowing them a lot of freedom and always offering them advice.
+James Henry Alden is the wealthy and kind grandfather of the Alden children, allowing them a lot of freedom and always offering them advice.
 He takes care of the kids after the death of their parents.
-At first, the kids thought their grandfather was mean, and so they ran away from him, but later on, they realized the goodness of their grandfather and came to live with him.
+At first, the kids thought their grandfather was mean since he did not like their mother, and so they ran away from him.
+However, they later realized his goodness and came to live with him.
 James Henry Alden also organizes the Field Day competitions.

-Dr. Moore: (Dr. McAllister in the original 1924 edition) is the man who gave Henry a job and checked Violet when she was ill.
-He is the very same person who connected Henry, Jessie, Violet, Benny and Watch with their grandfather.
+Dr. Moore (Dr. McAllister in the original 1924 edition) is the man who gave Henry a job and checked Violet when she was ill.
+He is the same person who connected Henry, Jessie, Violet, Benny and Watch with their grandfather.